My Bitch Is Whelping: Everything You Need To Know About Whelping Puppies

 Provide Wholesome Nutrition

-Most bitches lose their appetite in the last week or so.
-It is important that the food you have on offer is nutritious.
+Most bitches lose their appetite in the last week or so of pregnancy.
+Therefore it is extremely important that the food you have on offer is nutritious and provides everything she needs even if she is only eating a small amount.

 Please feed your bitch a puppy formula biscuit as this has all the appropriate ingredients to support the health of the bitch and the pups when they arrive (correct mineral and vitamin balance).